milonmaze/privacy-terms-observatory/www.facebook.com/about/basics/privacy-principles.md

 Get support if you feel you're being bullied or harassed Get started
 Generative AI
-Generative AI at Meta
+AI at Meta
 Learn what generative AI is and how it works
-See or download the information about you from AI chats Change or delete your information from chats with our AIs Get started
+Learn how your information is used for AI at Meta and what controls you have Get started
 Audience
 Make sure you’re sharing only with the people you want to